junh1024/junh1024-Documents/Music/Atmos Music Mixing Notes.md

 After a few weeks of leaving it, I realized the front may have too much reverb when downmixed to 51/71.
 So I need to change the reverb from 91 to 71.

-I have made changes to percussion to be more playable with heavy handheld crash cymbals...
+I have made changes to percussion to be more playable with heavy handheld crash cymbals.
+The tambourine in the ballerina section was moved slightly to be more in time with the orchestra.
+The accenting is cool, but might be hard to play IRL.

+I sent Ethan a copy and he said it needs section dynamics.
+I had accidentally turned off global dynamics.
+Also, Revisiting the concerto in March, I decide to take a closer look at global dynamics automation.
+The motif should be about +1.5LU relative to -18LU, and section loudness should be compared to neighboring sections & globally.

 ## Pure Luxury
 Again, found on the Cambridge MT site.
 I was expecting another mediocre pop piece, but I liked it.
 At >100 tracks, I thought it must be the production of an accomplished artist.
 I started getting ideas for surround as I listened to the song.
 But when I got the stems, I was slightly disappointed by some of the vox SQ, Since "Vox-stacked-ahhs-all" was all in downmixed stereo.
 The artist didn't have further separation due to being overdubbed on hardware, but I really wanted the idea to work.
 I thought about Melodyne.